 Organisation for Sickle Cell Anaemia Research and Thalassaemia Support (OSCAR) was first set up in the United Kingdom in 1975.
 OSCAR was developed to provide a direct service to the public and act as a link between Sickle Cell sufferers and the communities that were at risk from the conventional service providers.

+Research was promoted into the blood disorder, out cry for better services, increase public awareness and screening and in turn offering counselling and support to sufferers and their families.
 In 1988 OSCAR Sandwell was formed and followed the lead of other regional and local based voluntary non-profit organisation providers, they followed the lead of the national initiative to fight for a voice in getting Sickle Cell Anaemia and Thalassaemia on the agenda of their local respective authorities.

-Over the last 19 years OSCAR Sandwell has committed much of its resources into promoting the well-being of those affected by Sickle Cell Anaemia and Thalassaemia as well as aiming to meet each sufferer’s individual needs whilst supporting their families and the wider community.
+OSCAR Sandwell sought to develop and establish a range of similar services independently from the local authority, to meet the complex issues that affect those who have the blood disorders of Sickle Cell Anaemia and Thalassaemia.
+Over the past 22 years OSCAR Sandwell has committed much of its resources into promoting the well-being of those affected by Sickle Cell Anaemia and Thalassaemia as well as aiming to meet each sufferer’s individual needs whilst supporting their families and the wider community.

 As a community based organisation we also endeavour to support a number of local community initiatives and organisations.
 OSCAR Sandwell focuses its services more specifically on the expressed needs of sufferers, carers and their families.

 In addition to working directly with sufferers and their families, OSCAR also works to promote a greater understanding towards these blood disorders.
 This nature of work is predominantly carried out through training and health promotion events targeted at health professionals and the wider community.